dekus/string-extractor/README.md

-# StringExtractor
+# StringExtractor (C++ Version)

-**StringExtractor** is a .NET-based tool for extracting information from executable (.exe) files.
+**StringExtractor** is a C++ tool for extracting information from executable (.exe) files.
 This program allows you to analyze Portable Executable (PE) files and extract useful details such as the file name, file size, MD5 hash, and certain PE file details like image size and timestamp.

 ## Features